creditkarma/thrift-server/packages/thrift-client/README.md

 $ npm start
 ```

 This will start a web server on localhost:8080.
+The sample app has a UI you can visit from a web browser.

 The sample app can switch between using a Request client or an Axios client by commenting these lines in example/client.ts